AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 **Issue Corrected in CoPilot release 3.0.5**

-    -   **Bug fix** — This release includes a fix so that CoPilot shows units in binary-prefix notation (pages that used to show units as MB, GB, TB, and PB now show them as MiB, GiB, TiB, and PiB, respectively).
+    -   **Bug fix** — In this release, CoPilot now calculates and shows units in International Electrotechnical Commission (IEC) binary-prefix notation (pages that used to show units as MB, GB, TB, and PB now show them as MiB, GiB, TiB, and PiB, respectively.

 CoPilot Release 3.0.4 (10/11/2022)